-Microorganisms require substrates that serve as sources of macro- and micro- nutrients necessary for growth.
-Macronutrient requirements are provided in Equation 1.
+287 Microorganisms require substrates that serve as sources of macro- and micro- nutrients necessary for growth.
+Macronutrient 288 requirements are provided in Equation (1).
 For methanotrophs, methane serves as the source of energy and carbon.
-For facilities located at wastewater treatment plants, landfills and oil and gas facilities, we assume methane is readily available at no additional capital cost.
-While this is a reasonable assumption for flared methane, we recognize that this is a generous assumption for methane currently directly emitted.
-For the grid scenario, we used World Bank Commodity Price Index price for US natural gas averaged over the last 10 years ($$170 / ton CH_4$).30
+For 289 facilities located at wastewater treatment plants, landfills and oil and gas facilities, we assume methane is readily available at no 290 additional capital cost aside from cleanup.
+While this is a reasonable assumption for flared methane, we recognize that this is a 291 generous assumption for methane currently directly emitted.
+For the grid scenario, we used World Bank Commodity Price 292 Index price for US natural gas averaged over the last 10 years (\$170 / ton CH4)33.

 We use urea and diammonium phosphate as sources for nitrogen and phosphorus.
-We calculate baseline substrate costs using yield values (mol SCP / mol substrate) and assume a phosphorus content in biomass of 2% (Table 4).34 For baseline prices we use the 10 year average from 2010 to 2020 reported by the World Bank Commodity Price Index, converted to \$ 2020 for urea (CH_4N_2O) and diammonium phosphate ($(NH_4)2HPO_4$), respectively.30 This results in baseline costs of \$550 / ton NH3 and \$1,790 / ton phosphorus, or \$83 / ton SCP for ammonia and \$36 / ton SCP for phosphorus, using yield assumptions in Table 4.
+We calculate baseline substrate costs using yield values (mol SCP / mol substrate) and assume a phosphorus content in biomass of 2% (Table 4)37.
+For baseline prices we use the 10 year average from 2010 to 2020 reported by the World Bank Commodity Price Index, converted to \$ 2020 for urea (CH_4N_2O) and diammonium phosphate ((NH_4)2 HPO_4), respectively33.
+This results in baseline costs of \$550 / ton NH3 and \$1,790 / ton phosphorus, or \$83 / ton SCP for ammonia and \$36 / ton SCP for phosphorus, using yield assumptions in

-We compare three different approaches for sourcing oxygen: compressed air,17 generating pure O_2 onsite using an air separation unit,46 and purchasing commercial O_2 .15 All methods resulted in costs that ranged from \$36 - \$42 / ton O_2 (see SI Methods).
+Table 4.
+We compare three different approaches for sourcing oxygen: compressed air18, generating pure O_2 onsite using an air separation unit49, and purchasing commercial O_2^{16} .
+All methods resulted in costs that ranged from \$36 - \$42 / ton O_2 (see SI

+Methods).
 As the cost ranges were comparable across each of these different approaches, our model uses compressed air to feed oxygen to the bioreactor.
-Thus, the cost of oxygen is accounted for in the capital cost of the air compressor and associated electricity cost (described above), rather than a direct input to our substrate cost calculation.
+Thus, the cost of oxygen is accounted for in the capital cost of the air compressor and associated

+303 electricity cost (described above), rather than a direct input to our substrate cost calculation.

-Labor Costs
+304 Labor Costs

-To determine the labor demand in worker-hrs / ton SCP for a given plant size, we used values reported in the literature for bioplastic production of polyhydroxybutyrate (PHB).
-Criddle et al. (2014) report the number of personnel needed for the three stages of production (fermentation, extraction and packaging) for plant capacity ranging from 500 tons PHB / year to 100,000 tons PHB / year (summarized in SI).
-We used the number of personnel required for fermentation and packaging (PHB biopolymer extraction is not necessary for protein biomass production) and the total reported hours of operation per year to determine worker-hrs needed per ton of PHB produced in a given plant size.
-We directly used these values as the worker-hrs needed to produce an equivalent mass of methanotrophic biomass (see SI Methods for full details).
-This is a conservative assumption, as fermentation bioreactors that can support a fixed rate of PHB production can likely produce twice as much methanotrophic biomass: PHB makes up 50% of cell biomass and requires a multi-stage fermentation.47
+To determine the labor demand in worker-hrs / ton SCP for a given plant size, we used values reported in the literature for 305 bioplastic production of polyhydroxybutyrate (PHB) using methanotrophs.
+Specific stains of methanotrophic bacteria can 306 accumulate PHB when subjected to imbalanced growth conditions in a process that is similar to methanotrophic SCP production, 307 albeit with additional processing steps50 (Supplementary Note 1 discusses the differences between PHB and SCP cultivation).
+308 Criddle et al. (2014) report the number of personnel needed for the three stages of production (fermentation, extraction and 309 packaging) for plant capacity ranging from 500 tons PHB / year to 100,000 tons PHB / year (summarized more fully in 310 Supplementary Methods)32.
+We used the number of personnel required for fermentation and packaging (PHB biopolymer 311 extraction is not necessary for protein biomass production) and the total reported hours of operation per year to determine 312 worker-hrs needed per ton of PHB produced in a given plant size.
+We directly used these values as the worker-hrs needed to 313 produce an equivalent mass of methanotrophic biomass (see SI Methods for full details).
+This is a conservative assumption, as 314 fermentation bioreactors that can support a fixed rate of PHB production can likely produce twice as much methanotrophic 315 biomass: PHB can make up 50% of cell biomass when methanotrophs are subjected to the required multi-stage fermentation 316 process described by Criddle and colleagues^{32,51}.
+317